-- A. Final plat layouts shall be drawn to a scale of not less than one (1) inch equals fifty (50) feet, provided that the resulting drawing shall not exceed thirty-four (34) inches in the longest dimension.
-A scale of up to one hundred (100) feet to one (1) inch may be used for such larger subdivisions.
-Four (4) black or blue line prints of the final plat layout shall be submitted per requirements specified in 155-14. - B. Information to be shown on final plat layout shall be as follows: - (1) Proposed subdivision name or identifying title which shall not duplicate or closely approximate that of any other development in the City. - (2) Date, approximate true North point and scale. - (3) Name, address and signature of owner, subdivider and stamp of registered land surveyor. - (4) Names of owners of record of abutting properties or developments. - (5) Locations, names and widths of existing streets, highways and easements, building lines, parks or other public property. - (6) Locations and widths of all streets and sidewalks, together with names of streets, street numbers for all structures and location, dimensions and status of all easements proposed by the subdivider. - (7) Lot areas in square feet. - (8) Lot lines with accurate dimensions and bearings of a sufficient scale to determine readily the location, bearing and length of all lines.
-The survey information shall be tied into the City's Geographical Information System coordinate system if the benchmarks exist within one-half (1/2) mile of the parcel being subdivided.
-[Amended 01-14-03 per Planning Board] - (9) Radius of all curves and length of arcs. - (10) Location, material and approximate size of all permanent monuments. - (11) The accurate outline of all property which is offered or to be offered for dedication for public use, with the purpose intended thereon, and of all property
+- A) FINAL PLAT layouts shall be drawn to a scale of not less than one (1) inch equals fifty (50) feet, provided that the resulting drawing shall not exceed thirty-four (34) inches in the longest dimension.
+A scale of up to one hundred (100) feet to one (1) inch may be used for such larger SUBDIVISIONS.
+Five (5) black or blue line prints of the FINAL PLAT layout shall be submitted per requirements specified in 155-14. - B) Information to be shown on FINAL PLAT layout shall include all of the information on the PRELIMINARY PLAT, as required by Chapter 155-28, and the following information: - 1) Proposed SUBDIVISION name or identifying title which shall not duplicate or closely approximate that of any other development in the City. - Locations and widths of all STREETS and sidewalks, together with names of STREETS, STREET numbers for all structures and location, dimensions and status of all EASEMENTS proposed by the SUBDIVIDER. - 3) LOT areas in square feet. - 4) LOT LINES with accurate dimensions and bearings of a sufficient scale to determine readily the location, bearing and length of all lines.
+The survey information shall be tied into the City's Geographical Information System coordinate system if the benchmarks exist within one-half (1/2) mile of the PARCEL being subdivided.
+[Amended 01-14-03 per Planning Board] - 5) Radius of all curves and length of arcs. - 6) Location, material and approximate size of all permanent monuments. - 7) The accurate outline of all property which is offered or to be offered for dedication for public use, with the purpose intended thereon, and of all property that is proposed to be reserved by deed covenant for the common use of the property OWNERS of the SUBDIVISION. - 8) Minimum BUILDING line SETBACK on all LOTS. - 9) A STORM WATER Management and EROSION Control Plan prepared in accordance with the design standards in Chapter 155-35, if it is determined to be necessary by the TECHNICAL REVIEW COMMITTEE during its review process, as outlined in Chapter 155-9-F or Chapter 155-16.
+[Amended 08-26-08 per Planning Board] - 10) Where proposed, show location of sanitary system. - 11) All elevations shall be referenced to the United States Geological Survey, provided that bench marks exist within one-half (1/2) mile of the boundary of the SUBDIVISION. - 12) All dimensions shall be shown in feet and decimals of a foot. - 13) All proposed restrictive covenants. - 14) Dates and permit numbers of all necessary permits from governmental agencies from which approval is required by Federal or State law.

-- that is proposed to be reserved by deed covenant for the common use of the property owners of the subdivision. - (12) Minimum building line setback on all lots. - (13) A Storm Water Management and Erosion Control Plan prepared in accordance with the design standards in Chapter 155-35, if it is determined to be necessary by the Technical Review Committee during its review process, as outlined in Chapter 155-9-F or Chapter 155-16.
-[Amended 08-26-08 per Planning Board] - (14) Where proposed, show location of water mains, hydrant plant and essential equipment. - (15) Where proposed, show location of sanitary system. - (16) All elevations shall be referenced to the United States Geological Survey, provided that bench marks exist within one-half (1/2) mile of the boundary of the subdivision. - (17) All dimensions shall be shown in feet and decimals of a foot. - (18) All proposed restrictive covenants. - (19) The 100 year flood elevation data shall be provided for that portion of the subdivision located within a "Special Flood Hazard Area" as designated on the Flood Boundary and Flooding Maps and Flood Insurance Rate Maps for the City of Dover, dated April 15, 1980 or later. - (20) Dates and permit numbers of all necessary permits from governmental agencies from which approval is required by Federal or State law. - (21) A location map at a scale of one (1) inch equals one thousand (1,000) feet, showing the entire subdivision and its relation to the surrounding area within a radius of three thousand (3,000) feet. - (22) Zoning or special district classification. - (23) All relevant features including existing structures, railroads, bodies of water, watercourses, significant vegetation, soil types and seasonally wet areas, that may influence the design of the subdivision. - (24) An approved subdivision does not absolve the subdivider or subsequent owner from conforming with the regulations, ordinances and laws of the City of Dover, the State of New Hampshire or the U.S. Government.
-Specifically before construction, City and/or State approval of the design of any leach field, septic system of sewer system or sewer system connection well and City approval of driveway access and building codes must be obtained.
+15) An approved SUBDIVISION does not absolve the SUBDIVIDER or subsequent OWNER from conforming with the regulations, ORDINANCES and laws of the City of Dover, the State of New Hampshire or the U.S. Government.
+Specifically before construction, City and/or State approval of the design of any leach field, septic system of sewer system or sewer system connection well and City approval of DRIVEWAY access and BUILDING codes must be obtained.